Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Grid convergence

 based on \citet{Asada_master}.
 Here, $T$ is set to $300$, which is long enough since the primary dimensionless period of the vortex shedding is about $5$.

 Figure \ref{fig_kineticenergy} shows the distribution of $\bar{\boldsymbol{u}}(\boldsymbol{x})$, $\overline{\tilde{u}\tilde{u}}$, and $\overline{\tilde{v}\tilde{v}}$ in the $x$ and $y$ directions.
 The distributions in the $x$ direction for $x/D<20$ shown in figure \ref{fig_kineticenergy} (a) are in better agreement for the regular and fine-long grids.
 The range of the $x$-direction was chosen because most of the energy transfer occurs at $x/D<20$.
-Since the deviation of the kinetic energy distribution is relatively larger than that of the average field, the kinetic energy distribution is focused in the $y$ direction distribution shown in figure \ref{fig_kineticenergy} (b).
+Since the deviation of the kinetic energy distribution is relatively larger than that of the average field, the kinetic energy distribution is focused in the $y$ direction, distribution shown in figure \ref{fig_kineticenergy} (b).
 The $x$-section coordinates position was chosen to be $x/D=2.23$ and $20$. $x/D=2.23$ is selected since the peak value position of $\overline{\tilde{v}\tilde{v}}$ on the $x$-axis.
-The $y$-axis distribution of kinetic energy in the streamwise direction at $x/D=2.23$ and $20$ is in close agreement with the regular and fine-long girds.
+The $y$-axis distribution of kinetic energy in the streamwise direction at $x/D=2.23$ and $20$ is in close agreement with the regular and fine-long grids.
 Therefore, the resolution of numerical results with the regular grid is enough for this work.
+Moreover, since the cell width for the regular and long grids is identical in the region $x/D \leq 55$, the local values from the long grid at $x/D<20$ are expected to exhibit a similar distribution with regular and fine-long grids.